The Contact Form 7 extension allows you to capture leads from your Contact 7 forms into your Jetpack CRM as Leads.

 cf-7-tags custom field has been created.
 For this example, we used a field type

 Include a hidden field in the Contact Form with the created custom field

-Once the form has been submitted, you can see the hidden custom field added in your CRM contact:
+Once the form has been submitted, you will see the hidden custom field when viewing the CRM contact.